-While there can be no discrediting the importance of data backup in the face of a disaster, everyday annoyances and mistakes can also prevent your organization from working to its full potential.
-User errors and mistakes can be quite costly.
-For example, coffee is everywhere in the morning to facilitate early morning productivity, so it’s a very realistic possibility that it will spill onto keyboards or other components at some point.
-Some users might make a mistake with a keyboard shortcut and delete all of your hard work.
-You might even have a thief on the loose, stealing devices that might never be recovered.
-In any case, this is data that is gone, making backup a necessity in order to avoid the many loss situations you might overlook.
+While backing up your data is very important in the case of a tragedy, everyday disruptions and blunders can also impede your company from reaching its full potential.
+Errors and mistakes made by users can be quite expensive.
+Coffee, for example, is everywhere in the morning to aid productivity.
+It’s a very real possibility that it’ll spill over keyboards or other components at some time.
+Some users may erroneously utilize a keyboard shortcut, erasing all of your hard work.
+You may even have a criminal on your hands who is stealing equipment that will never be found.
+In any event, this is data that is no longer available, making you use the backup.

-Not all data backup solutions will be designed in the same way, and not all are going to be the right fit for your business.
-It’s important to get this right the first time so that it doesn’t influence your business’ budget in the wrong way.
-For example, a single data backup might make sense from a specific point of view.
-While it might make sense to manage both your original data and your emergency copy to convenience yourself, this simply isn’t how the situation will play out.
+Not all data backup solutions are created equal, and not all of them will be the best choice for your company.
+It’s critical to do this correctly the first time so that it doesn’t have a negative impact on your company’s budget.
+A single data backup, for example, could make sense from a certain perspective.
+While it may seem logical to handle both your original data and your backup copy for convenience, this isn’t how the scenario will unfold.

-Having one data backup isn’t enough to secure your data, especially if that data is all located in one place.
-The ideal data backup solution will keep multiple copies of your data in several locations.
-The main reason for this is to make sure an isolated disaster, like a hacking attack or a flood, that destroys all data in one place doesn’t harm your ability to recover.
+Having just one data backup isn’t enough to keep your data safe, especially if it’s all in one location.
+A good data backup system will maintain several copies of your data in different places.
+The major reason for this is to ensure that an isolated calamity, such as a coordinated attack or a flood, does not jeopardize your capacity to recover.

-It only makes sense that multiple copies of your data will increase the odds of your data surviving such a disaster incident.
-You also want to make sure that all your backups aren’t kept in the same place as your original data.
-It might seem like a good idea to have an on-site copy of your data backup--and it is--but for the purpose of disaster recovery, the cloud is a more effective delivery option, as it gives you an out when one might not otherwise be visible.
+Having several copies of your data will enhance the likelihood of your data surviving a calamity.
+You should also ensure that none of your backups are stored in the same location as your original data.
+It may seem that having an on-site copy of your data backup is a good idea–and it is–but for disaster recovery, the cloud is a better alternative since it provides a flexible option.

-MyTek can help your business stay afloat during even the most difficult and unfortunate times.
-To learn more about our data backup and disaster recovery solution, reach out to us at 623-312-2440.
+MyTek can assist your company in staying afloat even in the most difficult circumstances.
+Contact us at 623-312-2440 to learn more about our data backup and disaster recovery solution.